 - Can design solutions for unmarried parents, same-gender couples, and non-traditional relationships

-- Reduces the risk of a bitter and contentious dispute
+- Reduces the risk disputes

 - Allows for more control over the outcome.
 Therefore, it is easier for everyone affected by it.